brandonricharda/Useful-Scripts-Algos/README.md

 # Useful-Scripts-Algos

 This repository features original scripts and algorithms that I find useful for automating repetitive tasks at work.
 In some cases, there are paid solutions available online.
-However, my solutions are free to use, custom-tailored to be **exactly** what I need, and also great for me to develop for practice as I learn Ruby, Javascript, and other languages.
+However, my solutions are free to use, custom-tailored to be **exactly** what I need.
+More importantly, I consider them great practice for implementing what I'm learning as I study web development.
+It's very rewarding to go from having a problem to coming up with a custom solution from scratch that makes my livelihood easier.

 These scripts work by altering files directly on your computer.
 The tools are only limited to editing documents inside the Useful-Scripts-Algos (so they won't damage anything else on your computer) but be sure to back up any completed work inside this folder before you run one of these scripts again.